MorrisMA/M65C02A/README.md

     (16)    M65C02A core provides a true arithmetic left right, ASL, operation for accumulator addressing mode versions of the ASL A instruction.
-When ASL A is prefixed by IND or ISZ, the operation performed is an arithmetic leftt shift which sets the V flag if an integer overflow results from the shift operation.
+When ASL A is prefixed by IND or ISZ, the operation performed is an arithmetic left shift which sets the V flag if an integer overflow results from the shift operation.

-    (17)    The M65C02A coresupports the Rockwell bit-oriented instructions in columns 7 and F. The M65C02A prefix instructions can be used to extend the addressing mode of the Rockwell bit-oriented instructions.
-Zero page indirect, stack-relative, and stack-relative indirect addressing modes are supported using the ind, isz, osx, and ois prefix instructions.
+    (17)    The M65C02A core supports the Rockwell bit-oriented instructions in columns 7 and F. The M65C02A prefix instructions can be used to extend the addressing mode of the Rockwell bit-oriented instructions.
+Zero page indirect, stack-relative, and stack-relative indirect addressing modes are supported using the IND, ISZ, OSX, and OIS prefix instructions.

     (18)    M65C02A core provides a multi-purpose move byte instruction.
 The instruction has two operating modes: single cycle, and multi-cycle.
 In the